Life is better with a boat.

 It may be frigid in New England, but everyone in the region knows that boating season really starts now.
 How do we know?
 The Hartford Boat Show – and it’s where education, demonstration, celebrities and contests signal that the season will soon be here.

 Produced by the Connecticut Marine Trades Association (CMTA) and featuring over 125 exhibitors and 400 Boat and Watercrafts, the Hartford Boat Show is at the Connecticut Convention Center in Hartford.
-It’s the 49th annual boat show, and Evinrude and Geico Insurance are “powering” this year’s confab as anchor sponsors.
-The convention is a fantasia of marine paraphernalia: every kind of boat, jet skis, personal watercraft, paddle sports, kayaks, marinas, motors, slip rentals, servicing, fishing gear and tackle, educational programs and materials, insurance, trailers, electronics, sanitation, air conditioning, real estate, attire, nautical home décor, decking, dock building, winter storage, and financing.
-It’s the first event of any Connecticut new year that signals an early end of winter—no matter what the groundhog says.
+It’s the 50th annual boat show, and Evinrude is “powering” this year’s confab as anchor sponsors.

 “With the football season behind us, many boaters are now starting to prepare for warmer weather, getting their boats in the water, making upgrades and purchases, and planning trips,” says Kathleen Burns, CMTA Executive Director.